sphinxlab/toulbar2/docs/source/examples/tutorials.rst

 Here are several examples using toulbar2 in order to resolve different problems.
 They can be followed as tutorials.

-According to cases, they may contain source code, tutorials explaining the examples, possibility to try yourself...
+According to cases, they may contain source code, tutorials explaining the examples, possibility to run yourself...

+**List :**

-.. include:: examples/tutorials_list.rst
+  .. include:: tutorials_list.rst